Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 			- ((63d52842-c4e5-4ba7-83ff-9e10bba6b7fb))
 	- ((63d58d08-c3d6-4edd-aa41-570b2388df9a))
 	  案例中Negligence 相关内容
 		- The school own a duty of call to the students.
-And the student received a loss
-			- It is predictable that there will be bugs in the software.
+And the student had a loss.
+It is predictable that there will be bugs in the software.
 		- Contributory Negligence
 - ### Liability
 - ### Computer Misuse